upthebuzzard/upthebuzzard.github.io/_fragments/2017-02-25-cross-generational-puzzles.md

 Son the elder mutters into his metaphorical beard about lack of principles, and "that was the easier of the two questions".

-Son the elder, still stoked, apparently unaware of the effort and interest he was now exhibiting, escorts DIY-avoiding dad back into the kitchen for more cake and nudges.
+Son the younger, still stoked, apparently unaware of the effort and interest he was now exhibiting, escorts DIY-avoiding dad back into the kitchen for more cake and nudges.